beginning of content

 Natural disasters in Australia can include:

-Natural disasters can be tough on people, their communities and even lead to loss of life.
-Here are some tips for getting ready and how to cope during and after extreme weather events.
+Natural disasters can be tough on people and their communities, and can even lead to loss of life.
+Here are some tips to get ready and how to cope during and after extreme weather events.

 How can I prepare for a natural disaster?

-Emergencies can happen at any time without warning.
-The Australian Red Cross has an emergency REDiPlan, which you can download and fill out, or download their Get Prepared app.
-It outlines 4 steps to prepare your household for an emergency such as a natural disaster:
+The Australian Red Cross offers an emergency REDiPlan, which you can download and fill out, or download their Get Prepared app.
+This outlines 4 steps to prepare your household for an emergency such as a natural disaster:

 How do I find weather and disaster alerts?

-You may receive emergency alerts on your phone.
+In some situations you may receive emergency alerts on your phone.
 Emergency Alert is the government-funded national telephone-based warning system that makes calls to landlines and texts to mobile phones.
-You do not need to register to receive these warnings.
+Emergency Alerts are not always guaranteed.
+It is important to be aware of what is happening around you and for you to act the moment you know there is danger.

 How can I emotionally prepare for a natural disaster?

 Getting emotionally ready for natural disasters is important.
 It can help you feel more confident and in control.
 This helps you make better emergency plans.
-It can also help lower your stress and longer term mental health problems that may happen from the trauma of being in a natural disaster.
+It can also help lower your stress and reduce long-term mental health problems that may happen from the trauma of being in a natural disaster.

 The Australian Psychological Society outlines 4 steps to being psychologically prepared, using the acronym ‘AIME’ (for Anticipate.
 Identify.
 Manage.
 Engage):